BengiAgcal/BootstrapPortfolio2020/README.md

-# BootstrapPortfolio2020
+# Old Portfolio 2020
-A design/development portfolio I had created in 2020 using bootstrap
+A developer portfolio I had created as an undergraduate student in 2020 using Bootstrap CSS.
+It showcases illustrations, web development, UI/UX, and graphic design projects completed between 2019 and 2020.